FAQs

 How many students do you have?
 What is the teacher to student ratio?

-• Three Primary classrooms (ages 3 to 6).
-Each primary classroom has 20 students with a Head Teacher and Teacher Assistant
+• Three Primary classrooms (ages 3 to 6) each with a Lead Teacher and a Guide.
+Average class size is 16-18 students.

-• One Lower Elementary classroom (ages 6 to 9) with a Head Teacher and Teacher Assistant.
-Average class size is 20-22 students.
+• Two Lower Elementary classrooms (ages 6 to 9) each with a Lead Teacher and a Guide.
+Average class size is 18-20 students.

-• One Upper Elementary classroom (ages 9-11) with a Head Teacher and Teacher Assistant.
-Average class size is 16-22 students.
+• One Upper Elementary classroom (ages 9 to 12) with a Lead Teacher and a Guide.
+Average class size is 18-22 students.

-Does my child need to have been in a Montessori program to transfer to the Elementary or Middle School program?
+Does my child need to have been in a Montessori program to transfer to the Elementary program?

 Do you offer music, art, or any other special classes?

-Music: Music is incorporated into the daily curriculum of our Primary students through songs at circle time and through the study of the composer of the month.
-Our Music Teacher also provides music instruction to all our students, Primary through Middle.
-Recorders and xylophones are introduced in Elementary, and guitar in Middle.
+Music: Music is incorporated into the daily curriculum of our Wee Threes and Primary students through songs at circle time and through the study of the composer of the month.
+Our Music Teacher also provides formal music instruction to all of our students (Wee Threes, Primary and Elementary) during each classroom's weekly music special.

-Art: Art is also incorporated into the daily curriculum of our Primary students through practical life activities and the study of the artist of the month.
-Our Art Teacher provides formal art classes for Elementary and Middle School students where they explore a variety of media.
+Art: Art is also incorporated into the daily curriculum of our Wee Threes and Primary students through practical life activities and the study of the artist of the month.
+Our Art Teacher provides a weekly formal art special for all Primary 3 and Elementary students where they explore a variety of media.

-Physical Education: Physical Education is incorporated into the Primary students' curriculum through outdoor play as well as movement activities within the classroom.
-Elementary and Middle School students have a more formal physical education curriculum.
-Middle School students also enjoy a martial arts class once a week.
+Physical Education and Health: Physical Education and Health are incorporated into the Wee Threes and Primary students' curriculum through outdoor play as well as movement activities within the classroom.
+Primary 3 and Elementary students participate in weekly formal physical education and health specials .

 Do you have an Open House?
 When can I visit?

 We hold our annual Open House in November.
-The Open House provides parents with an opportunity to tour the school, visit in the classroom, meet the staff, and talk with parents of currently enrolled students.
-Parents and children are welcome to attend.
+Open Houses provides families with an opportunity to tour the school, meet the staff, and chat with currently enrolled families.

 What is the application process?

-Notification of acceptance is sent beginning in January with enrollment deposits typically due within two weeks of notification.
-The enrollment deposit secures a spot for your child.
-We continue to accept from the waiting list until all classrooms are full.
+Notification of acceptance is posted approximately two to four weeks after the pre-admission visit, with enrollment deposits typically due within two weeks of acceptance.
+Returning the signed contract and enrollment deposit secures a spot for your child.
+We continue to accept from the applicant pool until all classrooms are full.
 For more information see the Admissions page.

 Does my child need to visit?